 8. Do you have a time line in terms of when you would like this building to start/finish?

-1. Provide 2 complete set of plans wet stamped by the engineer, to Nevada County building department, (engineer fees to be paid by homeowner).
+1. Provide 2 complete set of plans wet stamped by the engineer, for the county building department, (engineer fees, and county fees, to be paid by homeowner).

 2. Make any corrections that the county may require of the drawings.